isobit/ViTeX/README.md

 Usage
 -----

-Note: For maximum LaTeX-grokking, a leader of '\' is recommended.
+Note: For maximum LaTeX-groking, a leader of '\' is recommended.
-###Insert Mode Commands:
+####Insert Mode Commands:

  * \<Leader\>block
 ```